Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

 ## Project File Structure

 The project template contains several files and folders.
-You are responsible for implementing two main files: `snmp_agent.py` and `snmp_manager.py`.
+You are responsible for implementing three main files: `snmp_protocol.py`, `snmp_agent.py` and `snmp_manager.py`.
 A brief explanation of each file is provided below:

 ### Files You Will Implement

+- **snmp_protocol.py** - Contains message classes and encoding/decoding logic for simplified SNMP.
+Start here!

 - **snmp_agent.py** - The SNMP server that simulates a network device.
 This program listens for SNMP requests, maintains device state (MIB database), and responds with appropriate data from its Management Information Base (MIB).